 Influencer marketing has shifted.
 Gone are the days when a large following was all a creator needed to work with brands.
-The spotlight is no longer predominantly on celebrities and mega influencers.
+The spotlight is no longer predominantly on celebrities, mega influencers, and larger influencers.
+Many brands are increasingly recognizing that smaller creators with loyal communities often outperform macro influencers on every metric that actually matters.

-Today, many brands prefer to work with micro-influencers.
+Today, many brands prefer to work with micro-influencers as a core part of their marketing strategy and future marketing strategies alike.
 These content creators have small but loyal followings (between 10,000 and 100,000 followers), and brands trust them for authentic and niche-focused promotion.

 Don’t believe it?
 I’ve curated a list of 19 brands that work with micro-influencers, including popular brands like Sephora and Coca-Cola.

-Keep reading to learn about these brands, how to benefit from working with micro-influencers, and how to start your micro-influencer program in 2025.
+Keep reading to learn about these brands, how to benefit from micro influencer marketing, and how to start your program in 2026.

 Table of Contents